 Ramapo Mountain State Forest sits on 4,000 acres in beautiful Bergen and Passaic Counties.
 The terrain includes forests, hills, marshes and mountains perfect for hikers, bird watchers and nature enthusiasts.
 Spend the day hiking along their beautiful trails along the interior woodlands and rocky cliffs.
 Many trails are for experienced hikers, but all levels are welcome!
 The trails are available for hiking, horseback riding and mountain biking.
 Take the rocky trails up to the top of the mountain for a 360 degree view of New Jersey and the New York City skyline.

 Rancocas State Park is in beautiful Burlington County and provides the perfect setting for a quiet afternoon strolling through the park.
-The park sits on 1,300 acres with terrain including wooded forests with several trails.
-The trails attract all levels of hikers and bicyclists and joggers.
-The trails allow you to see the beautiful animal and plant life that is only native to this state park in New Jersey.
+The park sits on 1,300 acres with terrain including wooded forests and several trails.
+The trails attract all levels of hikers, bicyclists and joggers.
+The trails allow you to see the beautiful animal and plant life that are only native to this state park in New Jersey.
 The trails take you through upland and lowland forests, bringing you along the Rancocas Creek and a freshwater tidal marsh.
 The creek and marsh offer a beautiful and peaceful place to rest after your long hike.

-Dozens of Activities for Anytime of the year!
-Bring the whole family to Ringwood State Park for a day of outdoor adventures in New Jersey!
+Dozens of activities for anytime of the year!
+Bring the whole family to Ringwood State Park for a day of outdoor adventures in NJ!
 Located in beautiful Bergen and Passaic counties, there are endless activities for everyone in the family!
 Spend the day hiking through one of their many trails!
 All trails range from moderate to difficult, so any level of hikers can join in on the fun!
 The trails give you a great way to explore the interior woodlands and rocky vistas.
-The trails are available for hiking, horseback riding, biking and mountain biking!
+The trails are available for hiking, horseback riding, biking and mountain biking.
 Ringwood State Park also has a beautiful lake available to swim from Memorial Day through Labor Day.
 Bring your inner tubes and rafts for water fun all day!
 The lake also allows for boating, canoeing and fishing!

-Aside from dozens of outdoor activities Ringwood State Park also has two manors on the property available for tours!
+In addition to the dozens of outdoor activities, Ringwood State Park also has two manors on the property available for tours!
 Ringwood Manor is a beautiful country house home to hundreds of ironmasters for almost 200 years!
 Tours are available year round, Wednesday through Sunday.
 The other beautiful manor that is located in Ringwood State Park is Skylands Manor.
 It was built in the 1920s, has 44 beautiful rooms and large windows with 16th century stained glass!
 Tours are available one Sunday a month from March to November.

 Spend the day touring a beautiful park with an amazing history in NJ!